 Smart contracts only offer on-chain services, which limits their functionality.
 Chainlink is committed to creating a safe network where decentralized oracle networks (DONs) are incentivized to provide on-chain functionality to off-chain services.

-Fast forward to 2017, Sergey Nazarov — a 32-year-old web entrepreneur with an in-depth knowledge of the crypto market, started Chainlink.
+Fast-forward to 2017, and Sergey Nazarov, a 32-year-old web entrepreneur with an in-depth knowledge of the crypto market, started Chainlink.
 The platform was initially built as an oracle system that settles agreements made on a blockchain.

-However, Chainlink 2.0 has been developed, and it is now considered to be the canonical version.
-It’s a decentralized oracle network, acting as a robust abstraction layer, offering interfaces for smart contracts to extensive off-chain resources.
+However, Chainlink 2.0 is now considered to be the canonical version.
+It’s a decentralized oracle network, acting as a multifaceted abstraction layer and offering interfaces for smart contracts to extensive off-chain resources.
 Brief milestones in Chainlink’s history include:

 Lastly, the Chainlink node operator fulfills the request and receives LINK as compensation.
 To verify the authenticity of the data, the Chainlink protocol aggregates the responses from the DON and weighs each node operator’s response based on its peers.
 This mechanism offers an incentive market structure driving a “web of trust” and transparent reporting.